Should I take my children?

 What time does the Bier Festival end?

-The Bier Festival ends at 11:00pm on both days.
+The Bier Festival ends at 10.30pm on Friday and 11pm on Saturday.

 What are the age restrictions?